prototypefund/reproducible-website/_events/paris2018/report.md

 Profile guided optimization are currently unreproducible and for Arch Linux enabled for some packages such as Firefox.
 Python.

-Bernard has written an example of unreproducible PGO, and has actually fixed PGO issues for some packages.
+Bernhard has written an example of unreproducible PGO, and has actually fixed PGO issues for some packages.

 [build.opensuse.org/request/show/647618](https://build.opensuse.org/request/show/647618)